Nathan Pritikin: Death

 Pritikin was diagnosed with leukemia in 1958, and it had been in remission until early 1980s when he began to suffer severe pain and complications from the disease and associated treatments.
-Despite this he was fully active until a few weeks before death.
+Despite this, he was fully active until a few weeks before his death.
 He committed suicide at Albany Medical Center on February 21, 1985.
 Per a letter to the editor, at autopsy it is claimed that there was a near absence of atherosclerosis (only some fatty streaks), and that the heart's pumping function was completely uncompromised.